Gavin Campbell, 1st Marquess of Breadalbane: Personal life

 Lord Breadalbane married Lady Alma Imogen Carlotta Leonore Graham, the youngest daughter of James Graham, 4th Duke of Montrose, in 1872.
 They had no children.
 He died at the Central Station Hotel in Glasgow in October 1922, aged 71, and was buried at Finlarig.

 The barony of Breadalbane, earldom of Ormelie and marquessate of Breadalbane became extinct on his death, while he was succeeded in his Scottish titles by his nephew Iain.
 Lady Breadalbane died in May 1932, aged 77.

+He owned 438,000 acres in Perth and Argyll.
+He was chairman of the Loch Tay Steamboat Company and the Killin Railway.